• Skip to primary navigation

 • Add herbs such as rosemary, thyme, or parsley.

-How to make crockpot corned bceef and cabbage.
+How to make corned beef and cabbage recipe.

-• Serve with the creamy dijon mustard sauce (recipe below).
+• Drizzle the creamy Dijon mustard sauce over the top for extra flavor.
 You won't regret it - it's delicious!

 • A fresh side salad with a favorite salad dressing is always a nice addition.
 If you want a make-ahead solution try my Layered Salad - it can serve a crowd or make great lunch leftovers.